ychnh/ychnh.github.io/md/log.md

 * 3D Reconstruction
   * Video: 4cwsd901-4 Seems to be an interesting candidate for monocular depth
 ___________________________
+# On
+Recall practice.
+This it appears you are doing, but perhaps too late.
+You should attempt to recall any new information you learn at multiple stages.
+For example, say you just learned about the Sylow theorems.
+As soon as you write down those theorems, close the book and see if you can recall the conditions and conclusions of the theorems, as well as why they "make sense."
+If you cannot, then you can't expect to remember them much later either.
+Then, while doing the exercises from the text, aim first to do them without any reference to the text.
+Only after some struggle should you permit yourself access to the text.
+This forces you to acknowledge what material you do not currently remember, and helps it stick in your memory.
+For direct recall of the theorems, you can make yourself simple decks in a program like Anki, which takes little time each day.

+Spaced practice: You should aim to return to each topic a week later, and then a month later.
+This can be done by setting aside one day each week to be a "review the previous week" study day, where you pick exercises you skipped from each section the first go around.
+Then one day each month can be a "review the previous month" study day, where you do a similar thing.
+(Notice: This should not only be repetition of the theorems, but applying those theorems in new problems.)

+Elaborative practice: Any time you learn a new theorem, you should try to explain to yourself or someone else (even a "rubber duck") how it fits in to the old material.
+Why do you care about it?
+What questions does it answer?
+What questions does it not answer?

+Concrete examples: Any time you learn a definition, before learning anything else, you should try to come up with an example of a mathematical object that fits that definition, and one which does not.
+See if you can justify why.

+Dual Coding: If you are learning an algebraic fact, can you come up with a visual example of that fact?
+For example, if you are learning about the group D_2n, can you both give algebraic rules for manipulating that group and have a visual example of an object with D_2n as its symmetry group?
+Where do the elements of the center of D_{2n} show up in terms of the visuals of the symmetry group?
+If you are asked to come up with the Sylow-2 subgroup(s) of D_{12} and, perhaps, their conjugacy classes in an exercise, can you determine what they are both algebraically and within your visual model?

 # Kolmogrov
 * "I arrived at Moscow University with a fair knowledge of mathematics.
 I knew in particular the beginning of set theory.
 I studied many questions in articles in the Encyclopedia of Brockhaus and Efron, filling out for myself what was presented too concisely in these articles."